-As we sit in a hotel lobby adjoining San Francisco's Museum of the African Diaspora on a recent afternoon, 26-year-old Gyasi's wide-set espresso eyes and gravity-defying hair, arranged in an elegant updo, seem to magnify her small frame.
-When she set out to write about slavery's imprint on contemporary life, Gyasi told me, she "didn't want it to be some kind of feel-good, redemptive thing about how everything's gotten better.
-I wanted it to be very clear how we ended up in this present situation."
+As we sit in a hotel lobby adjoining San Francisco’s Museum of the African Diaspora on a recent afternoon, 26-year-old Gyasi’s wide-set eyes and elegant updo seem to magnify her small frame.
+When she set out to write about slavery’s imprint on contemporary life, Gyasi told me, she “didn’t want it to be some kind of feel-good, redemptive thing about how everything’s gotten better.
+I wanted it to be very clear how we ended up in this present situation.”

 Easier said than done for a wordsmith who at the time had no published work to her name.
 But her ambitious novel—which follows seven generations across two continents—sparked a bidding war and landed her a seven-figure contract just one year after her she graduated from the Iowa Writer’s Workshop with a draft of the manuscript in hand.
 (Advance reviews—mostly positive—have appeared in The New Yorker, the New York Times, and the Wall Street Journal.)

 Born in Ghana, Gyasi moved to the United States at the age of two as her father pursued tenure as a professor of French and literature.
 She grew up shy and lonely in Huntsville, Alabama, where “we were the only Ghanaian family for miles and miles.”